Firefish-io/firefish-protocol/README.md

 The library API is unstable and definitely going to change.
 The plan is to have a more stable version that encapsulates the instability into a simple API - just exchanging messages, configuration and state transitions.
-This is already mostly done in a different branch but not yet properly tested and not fuly stable.
+This is already mostly done in a different branch but not yet properly tested and not fully stable.

 ## Building with Nix